Trustpilot

 1. Select a swimlane template and customize it.

-1. Open PowerPoint and look for the newly created Office Timeline Pro+ tab on the ribbon, then click on New.
+1. Open PowerPoint and look for the newly created Office Timeline tab on the ribbon, then click on New.

 Select New from Office Timeline ribbon